doc4d/docs/docs/Desktop/sessions.md

 Desktop sessions include:

-- **Remote user sessions**: In client/server applications, the session that manages the user processes on the server.
+- **Remote user sessions**: In client/server applications, remote users have their own sessions, managed from the client and from the server.
 - **Stored procedures sessions**: In client/server applications, the unique virtual user session that manages all stored procedures executed on the server.
 - **Standalone sessions**: Local session object returned in single-user application (useful in development and test phases of client/server applications).